Team-Go-Fish/Go-Fish/loadBalancing&HTTPS.md

 Follow the prompts as with the self-signed version, but note that Common Name should NOT be an ip address but should be your domain name:\
 `Common Name (e.g. server FQDN or YOUR name) []:gofishmovies.com`\
 This is what will be submitted to the certificate authority to recieve a legitimate SSL certificate.\
 Based on a search for `free ssl certificate`, I ended up at [https://www.ssl.com/certificates/free/](https://www.ssl.com/certificates/free/).
-Purchase the free 90 certificate, and create an account.
+Purchase the free 90 day certificate, and create an account.
 Follow the steps to submit your csr.
 For this site, just\
 `vi gofishmovies.com.csr`\
 and copy and paste the contents into the submission field.\
 Upon success, download the Nginx version of the certificate (using nginx requires a couple pieces of information to be bundled in the same file, by downloading this version of the certificate that bundling has already been done).\